harmslab/topiary/docs/source/protocol.rst

       tree) with branch lengths.
 Nodes are colored by bootstrap support.
 In figure, tree is rooted by midpoint.
     + *gene-tree_supports.newick*: ML gene tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are labeled by bootstrap support.
     + *bootstrap_replicates/*: Directory has bootstrap replicate alignments and bootstrap trees that will be fed into the next step.